tgweber/fosc/README.md

 ```

 3. Use

-For a small sample only
+This is only to showcase (for small sample only)
 ```python
 def pretty_print(row):
     print("{}:".format(row["id"]))